Jh0wjso/fullstack-aws/README.md

 ### Objective

-Develop an AWS Serverless application using SAM that provides a RESTful API for managing game sessions.
+Develop an AWS Serverless application using SAM that provides a RESTful API for managing   sessions.

 ### Requirements

 #### RESTful API

-- Implement endpoints for creating and retrieving game sessions.
+- Implement endpoints for creating and retrieving   sessions.
 - Use **AWS API Gateway**, **AWS Lambda**, and **DynamoDB**.

-#### Game Session Persistence
+####   Session Persistence

-- Store game session data in a DynamoDB table with the following fields: `sessionId` (UUID), `hostname`, `players`, `map`, and `mode`.
+- Store   session data in a DynamoDB table with the following fields: `sessionId` (UUID), `hostname`, `players`, `map`, and `mode`.

 #### Adherence to REST Principles